ibm-cloud-docs/discovery-data/external-enrichment.md

 # External enrichment API
 {: #external-enrichment}

-[IBM Cloud]{: tag-ibm-cloud}

-The external enrichment is beta functionality that is only available from the API.
+The external enrichment feature is not supported in the Analyze API.
-{: beta}
+{: note}

 The external enrichment feature allows you to annotate documents with a model of your choice.
 Through a webhook interface, you can use custom models or advanced foundation models, and other third-party models for enriching your documents in a collection.
 The documents are enriched by your external application and then merged to a collection in a Discovery project.

-The external enrichment feature is not supported in the Analyze API.
+[IBM Cloud Pak for Data]{: tag-cp4d} When you run {{site.data.keyword.discoveryshort}} in an air-gapped environment, you must connect to the external application through an HTTP proxy.
+For more information, see [Setting up HTTP proxy in air-gapped environments](/docs/discovery-data?topic=discovery-data-collection-types#sethttpproxyae).
 {: note}

 For using the external enrichment feature, do the following things: